paircolumbus/RubyRefresher/README.md

 At this point, it's really important that you work on building your own scripts whether it'd be a game or a tool that you can use.
 This alone will advance your learning far beyond what any tutorial or reading can do for you.

-Let's go back and review your understanding of Ruby as well as your ability to read RSpec tests.

 ##Instructions
 - Clone this repo and navigate to the project folder
 - Run `bundle`